Hurshid Pasha: Rumelia

-Suppression of the Serbian Revolution
+Serbian Revolution and Bosnia

-Ćele kula (1883) by Đorđe Krstić.
-Following the Battle of Čegar, Hurshid Pasha ordered the Skull Tower to be built from the heads of slain Serbs.
+1863 sketch of the Skull Tower, ordered by Hurshid to be built of fallen Serbs.

-In March 1809, he was sent to Serbia (the Sanjak of Smederevo) to repress the First Serbian Uprising led by Karađorđe Petrović.
+In March 1809, he was sent to the Sanjak of Smederevo to suppress the First Serbian Uprising led by Karađorđe Petrović.
+He defeated Karađorđe at Banja, destroyed Serbian rebel units at Čegar, captured Deligrad, lost at Jasika in 1809, lost at Varvarin in 1810, and successfully suppressed the uprising in 1813 through taking Negotin and Belgrade.
 On 5 September 1812 he was named Grand Vizier (Prime Minister), a post he held until 1 April 1815.
-He remained on campaign in Serbia as commander-in-chief (serasker), and brought the uprising to an end after recapturing Belgrade in October 1813.
-In that year he was named governor of the Eyalet of Bosnia and from that position he campaigned with success against the Second Serbian Uprising led by Miloš Obrenović.
+He remained on campaign in Serbia as commander-in-chief (serasker) and Vali of Bosnia, and brought the uprising to an end after recapturing Belgrade in October 1813.

+After the suppression of the First Serbian Uprising, Grand Vizier Hurshid Pasha sent his commander Serčesma to the still rebellious parts of Serbia with a large army to return the Serbs under Ottoman suzerainty and ensure them of their rights.
+The vojvoda Miloš Obrenović surrendered at the Takovo church and other commanders followed suit.
+Serčesma appointed mayors (mutesellim) and took Miloš with him to Belgrade before Hurshid Pasha, who recognized him as governor of the Rudnik nahiya.
+Shortly after this, Hurshid left the Belgrade Pashalik and appointed his kethüda Darendeli Ali Pasha as Vizier.
+Darendeli promoted Miloš to governor of the Kragujevac and Požega nahiyas, as well.
+Darendeli was soon replaced with Sulejman Pasha Skopljak, who didn't follow Hurshid's and Darendeli's acceptable holding towards Serbs, but instead upheld an administration in the likes of the Dahije, which together with the army bringing in plague and instances of murder resulted in Hadži Prodan's rebellion.

+Hurshid served as the Vali of Bosnia in 30 March–28 October 1815.
+He was replaced by Sulejman Pasha Skopljak.
+He then served as mutasarrıf of Salonica since 28 October 1815.

 Suppression of Ali Pasha's revolt and Greek Revolution

+Adam de Friedel.
+The Greeks, Twenty-four Portraits of the principal Leaders and Personages who have made themselves most conspicuous in the Greek Revolution, from the Commencement of the Struggle, London, Adam de Friedel, 1830.

 In November 1820, he was named governor of the Morea Eyalet (the Peloponnese), with a seat at Tripoli and serasker of the expedition against the rebellious Ali Pasha of Yanina.
 Before he left for Yanina, however, he was disturbed by rumours of a possible revolt among the Greeks of the Morea.
 His fears were allayed, however, when an assembly of Greek notables visited him on 8 November 1820 in Tripoli.
 Thus, on 6 January 1821, he left Tripoli for the north, leaving behind his treasury and his harem, while his deputy (kaimakam) Mehmed Salih with a force of 1,000 Albanians remained to maintain order.
 However, only a few months later, while the Ottoman armies were besieging Yanina, the first uprisings of the Greek War of Independence took place.

-Tomb of Ali Pasha in Ioannina.
+Hurshid Pasha decisively defeated Ali Pasha of Yanina at Ioannina.